oceanprotocol-archive/tech-spikes-2017-to-2019/1-fitchain-analysis/README.md

 * each gossiper who receives a new log message should verify the corresponding signature before confirm it.
 * it is better to add this layer of security protection if there is no any.

+(2) POD component in data provider side may be compromised and emitted fake log messages.

+Suggestions:

+* POD component must be investigated for potential security issues before deployment.

 ### 4.3 Verifier Network